khushigupta20/Quality-Intelligence-Hub/README.md

 ## 2. How Does It Work? — Plain English

 The app runs a small local web server on your computer.
 You open it in any browser, just like a website — but everything stays on your machine (except when calling out to IBM cloud services).
+Here is the DEMO Video link: https://ibm.box.com/s/mt4i5fodv4ksa5dqtmfw3emx15j9oti7

 ```
 Your Browser